Microsoft sucks open source into its WebMatrix

 MySpace management confirmed yesterday that it is considering selling the ailing website, following the firm’s decision to lay off half of its 1,000-strong workforce earlier this week.

-Oxford residents can now buy e-cars safe in the knowledge they have access to at least 20 public re-charging points in the city.
+Oxford residents can now buy electric cars safe in the knowledge they have access to at least 20 public re-charging points in the city.

 Will the launch of the Verizon iPhone 4 slow Android's growth?
 Ask analysts and some will say yes, others no.